suelitonx/pb-fast-import/README.md

 **How to use?**
 Clone this repository, copy the files to the `pb_hooks` folder of your PocketBase directory, install sqlite3 if needed, and follow the instructions to run the import command.

----

-This description is concise, clear, and suitable for a GitHub repository, ensuring users understand its purpose, contents, and basic usage instructions.